Related publications

 Contents insurance

 Contents insurance covers your belongings in case of theft, or damage caused by fire or flooding.
 Buildings and contents insurance are often sold together, but unlike buildings insurance, you do not need contents insurance to buy a house.
-If you’re renting, you don’t need buildings cover but you should consider taking out contents insurance for your peace of mind.
+If you’re renting, you likely don’t need buildings cover but you should check your tenancy agreement to make sure this is included.
+Your landlord must provide this information if you ask for it.
+You may also want to consider taking out contents insurance for your peace of mind.

 When you take out a policy, be honest about the security that you have and how you use it.
 If your home is broken into and you weren’t using the measures you said you had, your insurer may reject all or part of your claim.
 Check the small print or phone your insurance company to find out what level of security your policy requires.